||Page last updated|

 I would be glad to consult with you by telephone.
 If the calls occur often or take a lot of time, my shop rate is $90 per hour, but that includes supplies and machines and clean up after you leave.
 Using me without my shop (chatting about woodworking as I love to do) is set at $60 per hour.
 If we talk for 20 minutes, $20.

 If we are doing "for pay" services, I don't want either of us to bog down in billing and bookkeeping.
 My preferred payment is by check (yes, I am old fashioned.)
+I love the free "instant" money transfer called Zelle by many banks.
 I do have a paypal account, if necessary.
 I do not take credit cards (except through paypal).

 In the meantime I hope you enjoy this site - and will drop me a note with your results, and your suggestions.